DerekJarvis/GalaTOS/README.md

 # GalaTOS
-A public repository for tracking changes to Gala Games' TOS
+A public repository for tracking changes to Gala's TOS